CCI-MOC/hil/docs/deployment.md

 ``null`` and ``mock`` drivers are also included for testing and experimentation.

+HIL uses SSH protocol to connect to the switches.
+The admins need to take care of the first time connection to the switchs because SSH askes "Are you sure you want to continue connecting (yes/no)?" question for the first time.

 ### VLANs

 The network administrator will need to pre-allocate a set of VLANs to